Stress, Colitis, And Ways to Manage Both More Effectively

 The impact of stress

 On the flip side, people with colitis may be more vulnerable to stress, to begin with, and rates of depression are also higher among patients who have colitis and other inflammatory bowel diseases.
-Those who have Crohn's disease or colitis have twice the risk of also developing a generalized anxiety disorder at some point in their lives, and for women, the risk is even higher, as many as four times the rate of men.
+Those who have Crohn's disease or colitis have twice the risk of also developing a generalized anxiety disorder at some point in life, and for women, the risk is even higher, as many as four times the rate of men.

 Like stress, anxiety can cause more flare-ups.
 Other risk factors that make a colitis patient more likely to also experience stress may include increasing age, other severe diseases, lack of disease education, an ostomy procedure, and socioeconomic status.